-Rehabilitation should be considered by the incident commander during the size-up phase of an incident.
-Climatic and environmental conditions for the incident scene should not be the sole justification for establishing a Rehabilitation Area.
-Any training or incident activity that is large in size, long in duration, and/or labor intensive will rapidly deplete the energy and strength of personnel and therefore merits consideration for establishing a Rehabilitation Group.
+Rehab should be considered by the Incident Commander during the size-up phase of an Incident.
+Climatic and environmental conditions for the Incident scene should not be the sole justification for establishing the location of Rehab Area.
+Any training or Incident activity which is large in size, long in duration, and/or labor intensive, will rapidly deplete the energy and strength of personnel and therefore merits consideration for establishing Rehab.
+When established, the Rehab Medical Evaluation Form will be used to document personnel in the Rehab Area (on FDWEB Forms).

-b) Accountability
+Accountability

-All crew members reporting to Rehab will check in with the Rehab Officer at the entry/exit point.
-Personnel leaving the Rehab Area must check out through the Rehab Officer.
-When a rehabilitation area is established, no member should be reassigned to return to duty before being medically evaluated, hydrated for at least 10 minutes, and cleared by Rehab Officer.
+All Crew members reporting to Rehab Area will check in with the Rehab Supervisor at the entry/exit point.
+Personnel leaving Rehab Area must check out through the Rehab Supervisor.
+Personnel assigned to Rehab Area must remain in Rehab for at least 10 minutes.
+During this time, the firefighter will be medically evaluated and be provided hydration.
+No firefighter should be reassigned to return to duty until cleared by the Rehab Supervisor.

-The Rehab Officer will update the Logistics Officer (or Incident Commander) throughout the operation with pertinent information including the identity of companies in Rehab, the companies available for reassignment, plus the status of any injured or ill personnel.
+The Rehab Supervisor will update the Incident Commander (or Logistics Section Chief, if filled) throughout the operation with pertinent information including: the Fire Companies in Rehab, the Fire Companies available for reassignment, and the status of any injured or ill personnel.

-c) Resources
+Resources

-The Rehab Officer will secure all necessary resources to adequately staff and supply the Rehabilitation Area.
-The supplies should include the following items, but should be adjusted as necessary for the incident.
+The Rehab Supervisor will secure all necessary resources to adequately staff and supply the Rehab Area.
+The supplies should include the following items but should be adjusted as necessary for the Incident.

-- (1) Fluids water, activity beverage and ice - (2) Food Red Cross can be used as a resource for soup, broth, or other types of food. - (3) Medical need at least one trauma kit, oxygen administration equipment, defibrillator, RAD -57 or defibrillator with CO monitoring capabilities, and other equipment as needed. - (4) Other as deemed by the incident fans, tarps, heaters, floodlights, blankets, and traffic cones (to mark the entry/exit of the Rehabilitation Area)
+- 1. Hydration: water, activity beverage and ice - 2.
+Nourishment: Red Cross can be used as a resource for food and nourishing drinks - 3.
+Medical: at least one trauma kit, oxygen administration equipment, defibrillator with CO monitoring capability, and other equipment as needed - 4.
+Other (as deemed by the Incident): fans, tarps, heaters, floodlights, blankets, and traffic cones (to mark the entry/exit of Rehab Area)

-d) Hydration
+Hydration

 A critical factor in the prevention of heat injury is the maintenance of water and electrolytes.
 Water must be replaced during exercise periods and at emergency incidents.
 Employees will rehydrate (at least eight ounces) while SCBA cylinders are being refilled.
 During heat stress, each employee should consume at least one quart (32 oz.) of water per hour.
-The rehydration fluid should be an activity beverage administered cool.
-Rehydration is important even during cold weather operations where heat stress may occur during firefighting or other strenuous activity when protective equipment is worn.
-Caffeinated drinks should be avoided before and during emergency operations, because both interfere with the body's water conservation mechanisms.
-Carbonated drinks should also be avoided.
+The rehydration fluid, if possible, should be an activity beverage administered cool.
+Rehydration is important even during cold weather operations where heat stress may occur during firefighting or other strenuous activity when Structural PPE is worn.
+Carbonated and caffeinated drinks should be avoided before and during emergency operations, because both interfere with the body's water conservation mechanisms.

-e) Nourishment
+Nourishment

-Food and nourishing drinks may be provided by the American Red Cross (or suitable alternative) at the scene of extended incidents when units are engaged for three or more hours.
+Food and nourishing drinks may be provided by the American Red Cross (or suitable alternative) at the scene of extended Incidents when units are engaged for three or more hours.

-f) Rest
+Rest

-Rest normally should not be less than ten minutes and may exceed an hour as determined by the Rehab Officer.
-Fresh crews, or crews released from the Rehab rest area, will move to the Ready area of Rehab to ensure that fatigued employees are not required to return to duty before they are rested, evaluated, and released by the Rehab officer.
+Rest should not be less than ten minutes and may exceed an hour as determined by the Rehab Supervisor.
+Fire Companies released from the Rest Area of Rehab, will move to the Ready Area of Rehab to ensure that fatigued employees are not required to return to duty before they are rested, evaluated, and released by the Rehab Supervisor.

-\The company officer or crew leader should additionally ensure that all members in the company or crew seem fit to return to duty.
+\The Company Officer should additionally ensure that all personnel in the Fire Company appear fit to return to duty.